nombiezinja/cryptofetch/README.md

 * /hourlies/:name?timestamp = :timestamp
     * timestamp: integer, unix time format
     * get single entry for hour (will pick hour closest to timestamp)
+    * note: requesting an rate from this endpoint beyond what is stored in the table will return an empty array.
+Use dailies routes for older dates.
 * /current/:name
     * get most current info for currency